 • Drink plenty of fluids.

-• Lowering the temperature using Ibuprofen or Paracetamol if indicated.
-It is possible to treat the baby with medicines only after agreeing on the dosage with the pediatrician.
+• Reduce fever using Ibuprofen or Paracetamol if indicated.
+You can treat your baby with medications only after agreeing on the dosage with your pediatrician.

-• Treatment of loose elements on the skin with antiseptic preparations (brilliant green, sodium permanganate solution).
+• Treatment of rashes on the skin with antiseptic preparations (diamond green, sodium permanganate solution).

-• Using protective gloves to prevent your baby from combing the rash.
+• Using protective gloves to prevent the baby from scratching the rash.

-• Daily change, washing and ironing the child's clothes and bedding.
+• Daily change, washing and ironing of clothes and bed linen child.

-• Regular cleaning and airing of the patient's room.
+• Regular cleaning and ventilation of the patient’s room.

 Prevention and prognosis for chickenpox